-HVB focuses on the discovery, development and utilisation of high value, low volume biobased chemicals, tools and platform technologies.
+HVB focuses on the discovery, development and utilisation of high value (>\$10/kg), low volume (<1000 metric tonne per annum) bio-based chemicals, tools and platform technologies.
 HVB embraces a broad scope of biorenewable feedstocks to support innovation in new and existing products across a range of industry sectors.